Every child deserves

 When families have access to the right support, the right community, and the right space, children thrive.
 And when children thrive, so do families, neighborhoods, and cities.

-The Hub is designed to ensure that the children of Washington Heights — one of the most culturally extraordinary communities in America — have every advantage in that critical window.
+The HUB is designed to ensure that the children of Washington Heights — one of the most culturally extraordinary communities in America — have every advantage in that critical window.

 75%